dandavison/etc/variant_classification.md

 Summary
 =======

-The following notes are based on what Myriad does (Myriad 2013a, 2013b; Easton et al. 2007; Thompson et al. 2003).
+The following proposal is based on what Myriad has described (Myriad 2013a, 2013b; Easton et al. 2007; Thompson et al. 2003), and on Peterson et al.'s (1998) analysis using sequencing of affected relatives to classify VUSs.

 - We compute a Variant Causality Score (VCS) for each VUS.
 - The VCS quantifies the evidence that the VUS is causal.